 Your Skills

 Every human in this world is good at at least one thing, and you could be a lucky multifunctional person.
-Think about your soft skills: analytical thinking, team management, resilience.
-You could also have good hard skills such as coding or social media management.
-If you’re skilled at anything and truly enjoy it, you can choose a related career path.
+Think about your soft skills: analytical thinking, team management, and resilience.
+You could also possess strong technical skills, such as coding or social media management.
+If you’re skilled at anything and genuinely enjoy it, you can choose a related career path.

 What Do You Need for Training?

 Job training will be different depending on the career you choose.
-You could get a bachelor’s degree, join an online coding Bootcamp, or a trade school.
-Each career path has different requirements you should explore, such as the tuition cost, previous experience in a particular field, or having a specific education level.
+You could get a bachelor’s degree, join an online coding Bootcamp, or attend a trade school.
+Each career path has different requirements that you should explore, such as tuition costs, previous experience in a particular field, or a specific educational level.

-Before diving into any career, consider how much money and effort it will take to follow the career you want.
+Before diving into any career, consider how much money and effort it will take to follow the job you want.
 Let’s take a medical career, for example.

 According to the American University of the Caribbean Medical School, it takes four years for an undergraduate degree, four years in medical school, and three years or more in residency.

-The average cost of a four-year college degree is $28,775, according to the National Center of Education Statistics.
+The average cost of a four-year college degree is $28,775, according to the National Center for Education Statistics.
 Not everybody can afford this.
-However, most schools offer different financing options such as scholarships, loans, and installments.
+However, most schools offer various financing options, including scholarships, loans, and installment plans.

 What Is the Job Outlook for Your Career?

 The job outlook is another decisive factor to consider when selecting a career.
 The demand for a given career reflects the number of job opportunities you can have in a particular role.
-Some careers have a high demand because there is a low supply of those professionals or because it is a growing industry.
+Some careers have a high demand because there is a low supply of professionals in those fields or because they are a growing industry.

 Your Lifestyle and Values